 The outlook is promising for innovators.

-As noted above, the IPL Regulations apply only in absence of FLPIP Regulations.
-FLPIP Regulations should be issued in the near future and should contain rules on the contents of the Linkage Gazette that are not only clearer but also compliant with the FLPIP and the USMCA.
+As noted above, the IPL Regulations apply only in the absence of FLPIP Regulations.
+FLPIP Regulations should be issued shortly and should contain rules on the contents of the Linkage Gazette that are not only clearer but also compliant with the FLPIP and the USMCA.
 Even if the FLPIP Regulations exclude certain patents from publication in the Linkage Gazette, because the broader statutory provisions trump any contravening provisions in the Regulations, court resolutions ordering the listing of such patents are likely to continue.

-Furthermore, the FLPIP requires establishment of a FCPASR-MIIP collaboration mechanism for patents covering pharmaceutical products within a defined period that has already lapsed.
-Undoubtedly, such mechanism should be in line with the obligations of the USMCA.
+Furthermore, the FLPIP requires the establishment of an FCPASR-MIIP collaboration mechanism for patents covering pharmaceutical products within a defined period that has already lapsed.
+Undoubtedly, such a mechanism should be in line with the obligations of the USMCA.

 The above means that the current system requires urgent revision.
-Even if there is no relevant Regulation proposals for the time being, it is clear that the new Linkage System rules will provide an enhanced protection to patent holders.
+Even if there are no relevant Regulation proposals for the time being, it is clear that the new Linkage System rules will provide enhanced protection to patent holders.

 This is true since November 5, 2020, with the entry into force of the FLPIP.
-Previously, the Linkage System lacked basis on Laws since it was provided in administrative regulations only.
-Regulations are hierarchically inferior to Laws, stem from the Executive branch (rather than legislature) and can be enacted/amended through a much simpler process, so their provisions can be seen as more susceptible to change due to varying political priorities.
+Previously, the Linkage System lacked a basis for Laws since it was provided in administrative regulations only.
+Regulations are hierarchically inferior to Laws, stem from the Executive branch (rather than legislature), and can be enacted/amended through a much simpler process, so their provisions can be seen as more susceptible to change due to varying political priorities.